Why is DNA so important? Put simply, DNA contains the instructions necessary for life.

 What happens when your cells divide?

-In order to achieve this, your DNA must undergo a process called replication.
+To achieve this, your DNA must undergo a process called replication.
 When this occurs, the two DNA strands split apart.
 Then, specialized cellular proteins use each strand as a template to make a new DNA strand.

-When replication is completed, there are two double-stranded DNA molecules.
+Following replication, there are two double-stranded DNA molecules.
 One set will go into each new cell when division is complete.

 DNA is pivotal to our growth, reproduction, and health.
 It contains the instructions necessary for your cells to produce proteins that affect many different processes and functions in your body.